-Sleep is vital to overall health and well-being; during sleep the body works to support healthy brain function and maintain physical health.
-Sleep is also important to support growth and development in adolescents and young adults and lack of sleep can be caused by, and contribute to, mental health concerns.
-Unfortunately, national data indicates that at least 60% of college students have poor quality sleep and garner, on average, 7 hours of sleep per night.
-College students may be at particular risk for low quality and inadequate amounts of sleep due factors including stress (coursework, jobs, personal substance use (alcohol, cannabis, concerns), stimulants, and caffeine/energy drinks), accessing technology before bed (either for studying or entertainment), and poor sleep hygiene.
+Sleep is vital to overall health and well-being; during sleep the body works to support healthy brain function and maintain physical health.6 Sleep is also important to support growth and development in adolescents and young adults and lack of sleep can be caused by, and contribute to, mental health concerns.3 Unfortunately, national data indicates that at least 60% of college students have poor quality sleep and garner, on average, 7 hours of sleep per night.4 College students may be at particular risk for low quality and inadequate amounts of sleep due to factors including stress (coursework, jobs, personal substance use (alcohol, cannabis, concerns). stimulants, and caffeine/energy drinks), accessing technology before bed (either for studying or entertainment), and poor sleep hygiene.2 night (Sunday-Thursday) is 6.68 hours.
+A breakdown of the percentage of students who report their typical sleeping hours is shown in chart 1, with the highest percentage of students (32%) reporting that they get 7 hours of sleep.